contrastguy/contrastguy/README.md

 ## :sassy_man:  About me
 - :school: I am a student of `Computer Science` and I specialized myself on a `Full Stack Development` Bootcamp made by [@Tera](https://www.linkedin.com/school/somostera/)
+- ⏱ 2 years of experience with Software Development
-- :thinking: I’m currently open for: `Software Developer Intern` jobs  or  `Junior Software Developer` jobs, this is my [CV 📄](https://1drv.ms/w/s!As4c2U00v8AHkRUTL1j_AKS1fbp2?e=QyuaGr)
+- :thinking: I’m currently open for: `Full Stack Developer` jobs  or  `Back/Front End Developer` jobs, this is my [CV 📄](https://1drv.ms/w/s!As4c2U00v8AHkRUTL1j_AKS1fbp2?e=QyuaGr)
 - 📧 How to reach me: rodrigues.matheussa@gmail.com

 <br>